The Parameter Report: An Orientation Guide for Data-Driven Parameterization: Introduction

-To avoid both pitfalls, we propose a data-driven approach, where the actual values of parameters in real-world instances guide the navigation through parameter space: When going from a parametrization~$k$ to a parameterization~$k'$, we may then choose the parameterization which has smaller values in practice so any obtained FPT-algorithms will be more relevant in practice.
+To avoid both pitfalls, we propose a data-driven approach, where the actual values of parameters in real-world instances guide the navigation through parameter space: When going from a parameterization~$k$ to a parameterization~$k'$, we may then choose the parameterization which has smaller values in practice so any obtained FPT-algorithms will be more relevant in practice.
 Moreover, when knowing the typical relation between the values of two parameters in real-world instances, we may better compare known running time bounds.

-\paragraph{Our Contribution.} To facilitate this data-driven approach, we present a study on the values of 19 popular graph parameters on a benchmark set of 87 graphs from real-world applications.
-The~$19$ parameters are as follows: \begin{itemize} \item Degree-related: maximum degree ($\Delta$), $h$-index, degeneracy ($d$), $\core[2]$, and $\core[3]$, \hbox{$c$-closure} ($c$), and weak-$c$-closure ($\gamma$). \item Neighborhood-based: neighborhood diversity ($\nd$), dilworth-number ($\nabla$), modular-width ($\mw$), and split-width ($\sw$). \item Modulator-based: vertex cover number ($\vc$), $1$-bounded-degree deletion number ($\bdd[1]$), $2$-bounded-degree deletion number ($\bdd[2]$), $4$-path vertex cover number ($\pvc[4]$), cluster vertex deletion number ($\cvd$), distance to cograph ($\dco$), and feedback vertex set number ($\fvs$). \item Treewidth ($\tw$). \end{itemize}
+\paragraph{Our Contribution.} To make a first step towards this data-driven approach, we present a study on the values of 21 popular graph parameters on a benchmark set of 144 graphs from real-world applications.
+The~$21$ parameters are as follows: \begin{itemize} \item Degree-related: maximum degree ($\Delta$), $h$-index, degeneracy ($d$), $\core[2]$, and $\core[3]$, \hbox{$c$-closure} ($c$), and weak-$c$-closure ($\gamma$). \item Neighborhood-based: neighborhood diversity ($\nd$), Dilworth number ($\nabla$), modular-width ($\mw$), and split-width ($\sw$). \item Modulator-based: vertex cover number ($\vc$), $1$-bounded-degree deletion number ($\bdd[1]$), $2$-bounded-degree deletion number ($\bdd[2]$), $4$-path vertex cover number ($\pvc[4]$), cluster vertex deletion number ($\cvd$), distance to cograph ($\dco$), vertex-integrity~$(\vi)$ and feedback vertex set number ($\fvs$). \item Treewidth ($\tw$) and treedepth~($\tdp$). \end{itemize}